 The depth and breadth of the enrichment curriculum supports the development of the whole child.

-The enrichment curriculum at Riverside Presbyterian Day School includes: Spanish Language, Art, Music & Music Performance, Drama, Health & Wellness, Digital Instruction, and Spiritual Formation.
+The enrichment curriculum at Riverside Presbyterian Day School includes: Spanish Language, Art, Music & Music Performance, Drama, Health & Wellness, STEAM, and Spiritual Formation.
 Each enrichment subject is taught by a teacher highly trained and passionate in their area of expertise.
 The enrichment curriculum is designed to deepen and broaden children’s thinking in ways that foster creativity, physicality, life-long learning and happiness; thus supporting the development of the whole child PreK-6 Grade.

 RPDS’ Early Learning Center STEAM (Science, Technology, Engineering, Art and Math) program believes that future innovators need to be able to see past the slick, shiny, new products of the world and to view themselves as competent, creative, individuals that are not afraid to tinker with construction, question systems, and to explore new possibilities.